blucz/beprepared/README.md

 Significantly more complex workflows are possible, and beprepared is designed to support them.
 See EXAMPLES.md for more examples.

+## Limitations

+This project is meant for using a single compute node to prepare data sets for fine-tuning diffusion models.

+It is not a goal of this project to prepare pre-training scale datasets with millions or billions of albums, or manage distributed compute.

 ## Roadmap